 6 Do not dread the disease that stalks in darkness, nor the disaster that strikes at midday.

 Abandonment is a subjective emotional state in which people feel undesired, left behind, insecure, forsaken, or discarded.
 People experiencing emotional abandonment often feel a great sense of loss.
 A crucial source of support has been cut off or withdrawn.
 Abandonment conveys a subliminal message for the one who experiences it, “you are not valuable,” “you are not important,” or “you are not worth my time and energy.”
-If left unchecked, a downward spiral of rejection can ensue which leads to tremendous self-doubt, and ultimately shame.
+If left unchecked, a downward spiral of rejection can ensue, leading to tremendous self-doubt and ultimately shame.

-Intermittent periods of time when we feel left out or unsupported are regrettably a part of living in a fallen world.
-But when it becomes chronic and repeated, heartache, loss, and profound sadness that results can become overwhelming.
+Intermittent periods of time when we feel left out, or unsupported are regrettably a part of living in a fallen world.
+But heartache, loss, and profound sadness can become overwhelming when it becomes chronic and repeated.
 People become numb, calloused, and even self-destructive.
-This is often accompanied by a sense of dread or fear that those we rely upon to the greatest degree, simply will not be there when we need them the most.
+This is often accompanied by a sense of dread or fear that those we rely upon most will not be there when we need them.